The Best Cities for Summer Flings

-Your guide to the top locations for all of the casual sweet, sweet summer lovin'.
+Your guide to the top-ranked locations for casual summer sex.

-As temperatures rise and summer Fridays kick in at the office, we're setting our sights on booking weekend getaways for a little relief (and uninhibited fun) from the dog days of summer.
+As temperatures rise and summer Fridays kick in at the office, we're setting our sights on booking weekend getaways for a little relief (and uninhibited fun) from our everyday routine.
 And cardinal rule number one: What happens on vacation, stays on vacation.

 We know that beach holidays and international trips are great for romancing your significant other or for couples wanting to spice up their relationship.
 But instead of seeking out or investing in true love, what if you’ve got your eye on experiencing a good old-fashioned summer fling.
 Our advice?
 Own it.